HandBrake/HandBrake/SECURITY.md

  - HandBrake is a volunteer project and we are not funded.
 As such, we do not participate in bug bounty programs or pay out for bugs raised.
  - When a new version of HandBrake is released, all prior versions immediately become end-of-life.
  - Releases are ad-hoc and do not follow any set release schedule.
- - Any new releases will be published on our website, here on the [GitHub releases](https://github.com/HandBrake/HandBrake/releases) page and will be available via in-app software updates usually within a few days of a release being published.
+ - Any new releases will be published on our website and here on the [GitHub releases](https://github.com/HandBrake/HandBrake/releases) page.
+They will also be available via in-app software updates usually within a few days of a release being published.
- - Any security issues will be noted in our [Releases Notes](https://github.com/HandBrake/HandBrake/releases) and if relevant, an advisory may also be published on our [GitHub Security Page](https://github.com/HandBrake/HandBrake/security).
+ - Any security issues will be noted in our [Release Notes](https://github.com/HandBrake/HandBrake/releases), and if relevant an advisory may also be published on our [GitHub Security Page](https://github.com/HandBrake/HandBrake/security).
- - We do NOT fill out any form of questionaries or provide any security scan results.
+ - We do NOT fill out any form of questionnaires or provide any security scan results.

 ## Versions